Visit to Bell Labs Shannon Conference April 2016

 The second day of the conference was more technical.
 Marcus delighted the researchers with his fun introductory statement to the effect that now the real work of the conference begins.
 He also continued to participate as on the first day with occasional, but insightful technical questions in the Q&A sessions.

 The initial talk was a survey of Shannon's work and its Legacy by Vincent Poor & Michelle Effros.
 They alternated between them section by section.
 It was impressive to see the depth and scope of Shannon's achievements as applied to specific areas.
 It was a very enjoyable talk that put some meat on the bones.
-I will link to their talk if it is uploaded to YouTube because it will have a wide appeal.
+(See YouTube video.)

 Technical talks on various aspects of Information Theory

 I did not take notes, but did enjoy the big picture aspect of these technical talks.
 My takeaways were basic.
 Information theory has been applied to many more areas than I realized.
 The number of people in academia working on information theory was larger than I realized.

 One general theme at the conference and this session was how well we have approached the Shannon Limit.

 I did find a tutorial lecture by Michelle Effros on the topic Information Theory for Large Networks that gives a flavor of these talks technical level.
 The increasing complexity of networks is a hot area of Information Theory.